wavefrontHQ/docs/pages/doc/charts.md

 ![scatter plot](images/scatter_plot.png)

 A **scatter plot** differs from all other Wavefront charts in that it compares time series expressions against one another.
 All other Wavefront charts compare time series against time.
-The scatter plot is useful to see whether or not two (or more) data sets are positively, negatively, or not correlated.
+The scatter plot is useful to see whether two (or more) data sets are positively, negatively, or not correlated.
 Each point on a scatter plot represents a summary of points over a specified amount of time.
 In Wavefront terminology, these summarized points are called buckets.
-The extent of the summarization applied can be viewed at the bottom left hand side of each chart.
+You can view the extent of the summarization applied at the bottom left hand side of each chart.

 When creating a scatter plot in Wavefront, you specify which expressions are mapped to which axes.
 The image below shows how the X and Y-axes are defined for a scatter plot.
-Based on the upwards slope of the points, we can see that the request rate and CPU load are positively correlated – as one increases, the other follows.
+Based on the upwards slope of the points, we can see that the request rate and CPU load are positively correlated&mdash;as one increases, the other follows.

 ![dual axes](images/dual_axes.png)

 When using scatter plots in Wavefront, it is important to note that series matching ensures that reporting sources are actively reporting metrics for all specified time series expressions.
-If a unique series (source + metric + point tags) is actively reporting for only one time series expression, it is not displayed.
+If a unique series (metric + source + point tags) is actively reporting for only one time series expression, it is not displayed.
 If there are no sources that are reporting for all time series expressions, then no data displays on the chart.
-If multiple X and Y-axes are defined, then you must ensure that each time series expression associated to an axes has at least one common source reporting, otherwise no data is shown on the chart.
+If multiple X and Y-axes are defined, you must ensure that each time series expression associated to an axes has at least one common source reporting, otherwise no data is shown on the chart.
 Only unique series that are reporting for every defined time series expression display.

 ### Style

+Options that control the style of the chart.

 #### Use Time-based Coloring